Willie’s Cornerstone Foundation

 Friends of Whitefish Dunes DDC Challenge Fund

-The friends of Whitefish Dunes State Park would like to create an outdoor educational exhibit representing the Oneota culture (900–1600 A.D.).
+The Friends of Whitefish Dunes State Park would like to renovate the Nature Center museum exhibits to showcase the indigenous history of the area and the intimate relationship they shared with the unique local ecosystem.
 Split Rock Studios, a renowned museum design group, has produced a potential design on how the exhibit might be constructed.
-The Friends are collaborating with a Ho Chunk tribal representative to get their input into this design.
+The Friends are collaborating with the Ho Chunk, Potawatomi, and Menominee tribes to get their input on the design.

-Please help us reach our $50,000 goal for this project that will portray our rich Native heritage.
+Please help us reach our $50,000 goal for this project that will help educate our visitors on our invaluable cultural and natural resources in the park.

 - « Previous Page